AREAS OF WORK

 EDUCATION AND EXPERIENCE

 Tricia has been active in her field for over seven years.
 She holds a Master's degree in Social Work with a concentration in individuals and families from the Silberman School of Social Work at Hunter College in New York City.
 Her graduate studies focused on advocating for transgender women of color engaged in survival sex work.
 Tricia is contracted with the Women's Center for Creative Work as the social work consultant for the thrice-annual Emergency Health Grant for Artists, as well as serving on their 2018 Programming Board.
-For three years, she was honored to be employed as a medical social worker at the Los Angeles LGBT Center, helping trans* and gender non-conforming people navigate public health and benefits systems.
+For three years, she was employed as a medical social worker at the Los Angeles LGBT Center, helping trans* and gender non-conforming people navigate public health and benefits systems.
 She is a member of California Society for Clinical Social Work, National Association for Social Workers, National Organization for Women and World Professional Association for Transgender Health.

 IN THE MEDIA